-If you are unable to attend a rehearsal, or you will have to arrive late or leave early, you must fill out the online absence form here or on your ensemble page before 3:00 pm on the day of the rehearsal for your absence to be considered excused.
-If the form is not submitted by 3:00pm, the absence will be considered unexcused.
+If you are unable to attend a rehearsal, or you will have to arrive late or leave early, you must fill out the online absence form here or on your ensemble page before 4:30 pm on the day of the rehearsal.
 Arriving late or leaving early may still be considered an absence if the resulting late arrival/early departure results in 20 minutes of missed rehearsal (Cadet & Debut) or 30 minutes of rehearsal (all other ensembles).

-After three absences in a quarter, either excused or unexcused, participation in the upcoming concert will be at the discretion of the conductor.
-You may be required to perform a music test for your conductor at the next rehearsal with your ensemble music for your conductor to show that you will be able to perform it in the concert.
+After two absences within the same quarter, participation in the upcoming concert will be up to the conductor’s discretion.
+You will be required to perform a music test for your conductor at the next rehearsal with your ensemble music to show that you will be able to perform it in the concert.
 No more than two absences will be allowed per quarter.

 Absence from a concert

 If you are unable to perform in a concert due to illness, a family emergency, or weather conditions that prevent you from traveling, please contact us as soon as possible through our online form.

-If you will be unable to perform in a concert due to a religious holiday or a school performance conflict, tell your conductor at rehearsal as soon as you know about the conflict and email the BYSO office at email@example.com.
+If you will be unable to perform in a concert due to a scheduling conflict, tell your conductor immediately and email the BYSO office at email@example.com.

 Missing a concert without informing without informing the conductor and the BYSO administrative team is considered an egregious infraction.
-If you miss your concert with no explanation, an audition may required to rejoin your ensemble at the beginning of the next quarter.
+If you miss your concert with no explanation, an audition may be required to rejoin your ensemble at the beginning of the next quarter.